Rational cross-sections, bounded generation and orders on groups

 doesn't have any rational cross-section. \end{thm} This group is often called \textit{second Houghton group} as part of the family introduced in \cite{Houghton1978TheFC}.
 Note that $H_2=\la a,t\ra$ with $a=(1\,2)$ and $t(x)=x+1$.
 We should mention B.\ Neumann introduced an alternating version $\la b,t\ra$ with $b=(1\,2\,3)$ much earlier \cite{Neumann}. \begin{thm}[Theorem \ref{sec7:Lysenok_is_down}] The following HNN extension of the first Grigorchuk group

 (introduced in \cite{Grigorchuk_1998}) doesn't have any rational cross-section. \end{thm} This last example is the first known example of finitely presented group with solvable word problem and without rational cross-section, answering \cite[Q4]{OTTO1998621}.
 As a corollary, it also provides the first example of finitely presented group with solvable word problem that is not autostackable, answering a question of Hermiller.
 Another corollary is that it is not presented by a left-regular complete rewriting system. \medbreak \textbf{Acknowledgment}.\ I would like to thanks Tatiana Nagnibeda for introducing me to this problem, and for \textit{many} fruitful discussions.
-I'm also grateful to both Susan Hermiller and Laurent Bartholdi for sharing some of their thoughts and ideas on the issue.
+I'm also grateful to Susan Hermiller and Laurent Bartholdi for sharing some of their thoughts and ideas on the issue.
+I'd like to thank Rostislav Grigorchuk and Dmytro Savchuk for pointing to a mistake in the proof of Proposition \ref{sec7:action_on_ternary} in a previous version of this paper.

 \counterwithin{thm}{section}